theakshaydhiman/Fire-Comments-JS/README.md

 * Prevents harmful XSS code to be rendered.
 * You have full control over your data.
 Unlike any 3rd-party company such as Disqus.

-**Disclaimer:** This code has bugs.
-I'd love to hear suggestions/fixes.
-More features (Markdown, email notifications) will be added soon.

 ## Getting Started
 Use this markup in your `.html` file:
 ```html